robertrantanen/nbgrader-automatisation-test/README.md

 Run `docker run -p 8888:8888 -v $(pwd):/work jupyter` to run the docker image and reflect the changes on your directory.

 The notebook doesn't open automatically, you have to click a link in the terminal that looks like http://127.0.0.1:8888/?token=xxxxx.
+If the token is disabled then the user has to just access localhost:8888 in a web browser.

+The script `start.sh` runs the image and opens localhost:8888, but this only works if the token is disabled.

 The docker image can possibly be released in dockerhub so that students only have to use the `docker run` command.